 - Vitamin C (good sources include peppers, green leafy vegetables, brussel sprouts and strawberries): low intakes of vitamin C are linked with shorter sleep

 - Potassium (found in leafy greens, broccoli, crimini mushrooms, and avocados)

 - Selenium (2 brazil nuts can supply your daily needs)

-- Choline (found mainly in animal foods such as liver, eggs, fish and shellfish, but also in cauliflower, mushrooms, dark leafy greens, asparagus, and brussels sprouts).
+- Choline (found mainly in animal foods such as liver, eggs, fish and shellfish, but also in cauliflower, mushrooms, dark leafy greens, asparagus, and brussel sprouts).

 - All these nutrient-rich foods have benefits beyond improving sleep.16,17

 Improve your gut health!
 Without good gut health, you may not be able to absorb the above-mentioned vitamins!
 See our article on enhancing gut health.
 Eating a wide range of plant foods (especially those listed above) can alter the balance of your gut bacteria and this can translate to better sleep (see our article on gut health and sleep here).
 Certain types of prebiotic fibres and probiotic bacteria are especially likely to help sleep,18,19 especially those contained in legumes like lentils and chickpeas and milk (however, note that if you suffer with IBS, you may not be able to tolerate these fibres until you have done significant gut healing).